-My life experiences have taken me through various countries, teaching a wide variety of ages (including adults) and various subjects in the private and public school arenas.
+My life experiences have taken me through various countries, teaching a wide variety of ages (including adults) and different subjects in the private and public school arenas.
 I would say the majority of my educational background is fundamentally progressive and though there are larger class sizes in public schools, I still try to bring as much of that background to the table as possible.
-But these days, here's another silver lining...it has been sooo amazing to teach with our low student/teacher ratio due to covid-19.
-Everyone gets my attention!!
-It's awesome!!
-But in general, given that we are used to higher student/teacher ratios, I am consistently learning how to better support larger groups of children and create an environment that builds upon a strong student community.
+Something I feel helps bring a small class size 'feeling' to larger classes is the use of our 'High-5 Contract' (H5 Contract) in the gym where we sometimes use a game I designed, called Chocala!
+(High-5!), to help remember the H5 Contract components.

-In general, as a PAX leader myself, I am constantly trying to better my world and learning new things so if you ever have any questions or comments, please reach out.
-I feel good communication is truly the key to our students' success and I am always open to constructive or positive feedback as well.
-I become a better teacher the more I hear from you!
-With that said, I will contact you when it makes sense.
+In general, I am constantly trying to better my world and learn new things (currently pickleball) so if you ever have any questions or comments, please reach out.
+I feel good communication is truly the key to our students' success.
+Therefore, my door is always open for constructive or positive feedback.
+I will become a better teacher the more I hear from you!
+With that said, I will try to contact you when it makes sense.
 Until then, we'll keep getting out there and inspiring our children (I have a 6 year old) to be their very best selves EVERY day!

-*I have reversed the traditional saying of 'Top to Bottom' to instead say 'Bottom to Top' so students look down at their most essential item (shoe choice!) and then work their way up their body for their Top 5 Checklist of what to remember for being 'Bottom to Top' Prepared for PE....The classes I've currently taught have been reminded of how it looks different this year now that we are outside 99% of the time.
-For example, boots might be better than pe or gym shoes if it's snowy outside.
-The pointer finger (responsibility in the High-5 Contract) is used to point to the various areas of their body as they work their way up to the top of their heads to remind them this is their responsibility to be 'Bottom to Top' Prepared for PE.
+*I have reversed the traditional saying of 'Top to Bottom' to instead say 'Bottom to Top' so students look down at their most essential item (shoes) in PE and then work their way up their body using their Top 5 Checklist of what to remember for being 'Bottom to Top' Prepared for PE.
+It is used as a simple checklist for PE days when getting ready for school!

-**PAX means Peace, Productivity, Health and Happiness.
-Students and/or teachers are PAX leaders.
-To be a PAX leader means you model these morals through your words and actions.
-A common phrase is 'I am a PAX leader; I better my world; I better myself.'
+**Riverhawk Leader represents Peace, Productivity, Health and Happiness.
+Students and/or teachers are riverhawk leaders.
+To be a riverhawk leader means you model these morals through your words and actions.
+A common phrase is 'I am a riverhawk leader; I better my world; I better myself.'